pronamic/advanced-custom-fields-pro/readme.txt

 * New - Options Pages created in the admin UI can now be assigned as child pages for any top-level menu item
 * New - Added a "Title Placeholder" setting to ACF Post Types which filters the "Add title" text when editing posts
-* Enhancement - ACF PRO will now warn when it can’t update due to PHP version incompatibilities
+* Enhancement - ACF PRO will now warn when it can't update due to PHP version incompatibilities
 * Enhancement - ACF PRO will now work correctly with WordPress automatic updates
 * Enhancement - The internal ACF Blocks template attribute parser function `parseNodeAttr` can now be shortcut with the new `acf_blocks_parse_node_attr` filter.
 * Enhancement - Removed legacy code for supporting WordPress versions under 5.8